How can I learn more about a specific drug?

 Yes.
-The FDA requires generic drugs to have the same strength, quality, purity and stability as brand-name drugs.
+The FDA requires generic drugs to have the same strength as brand-name drugs.

-Does every brand-name drug have a generic equivalent?
+Does every brand-name drug have a generic alternative drug?

 No. Only about half of the brand-name drugs on the market today have a generic alternative.
 Some drugs are protected by patents and are supplied by only one company.

 Are generic drugs right for me?

 Generic drugs can help you get more for your health care dollars.
 These drugs are generally less expensive than brand-name drugs, but they do the same job.
 Talk to your doctor.
 Ask if a generic drug is available and appropriate to meet your needs.